ANTsX/ANTs/CONTRIBUTING.md

 * STYLE: No logic impact (indentation, comments)
 * WIP: Work In Progress not ready for merge

 A Github continuous integration test will be run on the PR, confirming that it compiles on Linux and doesn't break basic functionality.
-This is a minimal test
+This is a minimal test, please test new functionality and if at all possible do so on open data, so that the developers can reproduce results.

+### Licensing of contributions

+All accepted contributions will be incorporated into the ANTs source code and distributed according to the terms of the ANTs license.